gapruzzese/NOLAFoodInsecurity/README.md

 benefits of healthy eating and efficient spending on healthy foods.
 Through all these efforts, the website will play an important role in eliminating food insecurity in New Orleans.

-Feedback from Users:
+# Feedback from Users:

-“The website does a really good job of laying out the problem of food insecurity in NOLA, providing clear information about how food insecurity is measured.
+MPA Student: “The website does a really good job of laying out the problem of food insecurity in NOLA, providing clear information about how food insecurity is measured.
 It does this in a way that is easy to access for readers, making it a useful awareness tool.
 The included maps and graphics enhance the points being made in the text of the site and provide visual interest.
 The organization of the website is easy to follow and informative while remaining concise and accessible, making it a great awareness building tool for NOLA.”

-- MPA Student
-“The NOLA Office of Food Justice Website is helpful to the people of NOLA because it is easy to use and understand.
+Legal Assistant: “The NOLA Office of Food Justice Website is helpful to the people of NOLA because it is easy to use and understand.
 The website includes graphics to demonstrate its thinking, and provides an adequate solution to how the city is attempting to combat food insecurity.”

-- Legal Assistant
-“The website quickly opens dialogue by allowing residents to get updated information on food insecurity by joining the email list.
+MPA Student: “The website quickly opens dialogue by allowing residents to get updated information on food insecurity by joining the email list.
 It is very easy to find the information so they don’t have to navigate a complicated webpage.
 This is aided by great visuals to help understand the issue.”
-- MPA Student